carmilso/tracer-debug/README.md

 logger.log(42);

+// In singleton mode, the output is the same as in the previous `logger` instance.
+// If we don't use `singleton: true` a brand new instance is created. var logger2 = new TracerDebug({ singleton: true });
+logger2.log(42);

 // Notice the stack trace.
 (function test() {
   logger.trace('An object:', { foo: 1, bar: { a: 2, b: 3 } });
 })();

-// The following examples are just to show the colored output. logger.debug(true, false);
+// The following examples are just to show the colored output.
+// It also showcases how native types are displayed. logger.debug(true, false);
 logger.info(1/0, 0/0);
 logger.warn(null, undefined);